 Overview of the diverse ornamental horticulture industry, including the worldwide scope and economic impact of the industry in today's marketplace.
 Emphasis on information access through the Internet, trade journals, trade organizations, the horticulture industry, guest speakers, and visitations to various horticultural businesses.
 Exploration includes products, services, and information used in the industry; production and marketing (wholesale and retail) of horticultural products and services; and traditional and nontraditional career paths within the industry.
-1 Credit (1 Lecture - 0 Lab) Fall Only.
+1 Credit (1 Lecture) Fall Only.

 Horticulture Equipment Operation and Safety

 Proper techniques for using common pieces of horticulture equipment and attachments.
 Applied skills include safe operating techniques, daily inspection checklists, and start-up procedures, as well as basic maintenance to equipment used in the horticulture industry.
 Use of equipment in projects in practical applications.
 1 Credit (0 Lecture - 3 Lab) Fall Only.

 Basics of modern floral design techniques, including the principles and elements of floral design and its use by garden centers, floral shops, and mass market retailers.
 Topics include composition, unity, balance, emphasis, rhythm, scale, proportion, and harmony, with special attention to space, line, form, color, texture, and pattern.
 Emphasis on traditional design line styles and identification of fresh material, its availability and how and where these products are purchased.
 Calculation of selling price and quantity of material required to complete a design.
 3 Credits (1 Lecture - 6 Lab) As needed.